Do military motorcycles and e-bikes have a future in the British Army, a few thoughts on the subject.

 Twin wheel

-Some designs even have their own power assist like those from Carla Cargo
+Some designs even have power assist like those from Carla Cargo

 The Problem of Signature

-In the survivability onion, not being seen is pretty high up in priority terms.
+In the survivability onion, not being seen is a high priority.

 Despite their small visual signature, Internal combustion engines have significant heat signatures that are difficult to mask on a motorcycle.